 26.11.7 INACTIVE_SUBCHANNELS and RU_ALLOCATION

 The indication of which subchannels are punctured in an HE sounding NDP or in an HE NDP Announce-ment that is carried in a non-HT Duplicate PPDU is conveyed from the MAC to the PHY through the TXVECTOR parameters INACTIVE_SUBCHANNELS and RU_ALLOCATION.
-The INACTIVE_SUB-CHANNELS parameter is not present for other PPDUs. (#21327) The setting of the RU_ALLOCATION parameter for other PPDUs is specified in 26.5.2.3.3 (TXVECTOR parameters for HE TB PPDU response to Trigger frame), 26.5.2.3.4 (TXVECTOR parameters for HE TB PPDU response to TRS Control subfield) and 26.5.7.2 (STA behavior).
+The parameter INACTIVE_SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU that carries an HE NDP Announcement frame or of an HE sounding PPDU.
+The parameter INACTIVE_SUBCHANNELS shall not be present otherwise. (#21327) The setting of the RU_ALLOCATION parameter for other PPDUs is specified in 26.5.2.3.3 (TXVECTOR parameters for HE TB PPDU response to Trigger frame), 26.5.2.3.4 (TXVECTOR parameters for HE TB PPDU response to TRS Control subfield) and 26.5.7.2 (STA behavior).

 TGax editor: within subclause 26.7.2 Sounding sequences and support of TGax D4.2, change the following text: